getodk/docs/docs/central-entities.rst

 You can delete a property from an Entity List if it is no longer needed.

 A property can only be deleted if its value is not set in any Entities.
-If its value is set in some Entities, you must :ref:`edit each Entity <entral-entities-edit>` to clear the values.
+If its value is set in some Entities, you must :ref:`edit each Entity <central-entities-edit>` to clear the values.
 Property deletion is currently intended to be used during the workflow testing phase.
 If you need to clear many Entities' values, you can use the API.

 .. image:: /img/central-entities/entity-property-delete.jpg